amazon-ion/ion-docs/docs/symbols.md

 Symbol Zero
 -----------
-A special SID zero (i.e. `$0`) is also valid in Ion, it is a special symbol that is not defined by any symbol table, even the system symbol table.
-It is a symbol with no text defined for it, and can be useful in synthesizing symbol identifiers where the text image of the symbol is not known in a particular operating context.
-It is important to note that `$0` is not semantically equivalent to other symbols with no text associated with them (e.g. imported symbols where the shared symbol table is unavailable), so replacing such SIDs with `$0` is a destructive operation to the semantics of the data.
+SID zero (i.e. `$0`) is a special symbol that is not assigned text by any symbol table, even the system symbol table.
+Symbol zero always has unknown text, and can be useful in synthesizing symbol identifiers where the text image of the symbol is not known in a particular operating context.

+It is important to note that `$0` is only semantically equivalent to itself and to locally-declared SIDs with unknown text.
+It is not semantically equivalent to SIDs with unknown text from shared symbol tables, so replacing such SIDs with `$0` is a destructive operation to the semantics of the data.

 Data Model
 ----------